maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 - **[HTML Validator](https://validator.w3.org/)**
 > For each view you wrote, you should validate the HTML and have a test case for it linked to from here
-> NOTE: You may need to right click to view the source of each page and paste that into the validator if you need to go through authentication to get to the page.
+> NOTE: You may need to right-click to view the source of each page and paste that into the validator if you need to go through authentication to get to the page.

 - **[JS validation](https://jshint.com)**
 > for each .js file, copy the code and paste it into this site, and have a test case for it linked to from here.
 You can have warnings, but no errors.